Kyoto Itinerary 4 Days: A City of a Million Temples

 More Places to Add to Day 4:

-Tofuku-ji – (Map | Website) Just 1 train stop from Fushimi Inari Shrine is another beautiful temple.
-This Buddhist temple of the Rinzai sect has beautiful gardens, the oldest gate in Japna, and 24 sub-temples.
+Tofuku-ji – Just one train stop from Fushimi Inari Shrine is another beautiful temple.
+This Buddhist temple of the Rinzai sect has beautiful gardens, the oldest gate in Japan, and 24 sub-temples.
 It’s very popular during the fall when the leaves change color.

-Kyoto National Museum – (Map | Website) Only 3 subway stops from Fushimi Inari Shrine is the Kyoto National Museum.
+Kyoto National Museum—The Museum is only three subway stops from Fushimi Inari Shrine.
 It is one of the four top art museums in Kyoto.
-It houses archaeological artifacts and pre-modern works of art such as paintings, calligraphy, ceramics, and sculpture.
+It houses archaeological artifacts and pre-modern works of art, such as paintings, calligraphy, ceramics, and sculpture.

-Shugaku-in Rikyu Imperial Villa – (Map | Website) You could add this attraction after visiting Ginkaku-ji.
-However, by public transportation, it could take between 40 and 60 minutes to get there.
-This villa was the summer retreat for the royal family.
-You can only tour the gardens and you cannot enter the buildings.
+Shugaku-in Rikyu Imperial Villa – You could add this attraction after visiting Ginkaku-ji.
+However, using public transportation could take between 40 and 60 minutes to get there.
+This villa was a summer retreat for the royal family.
+You can only tour the gardens, and you cannot enter the buildings.

 Day Trips from Kyoto